Palestinians accuse Trump of blackmail, Pakistan goes 'ballistic'

 On Monday, he questioned the returns seen by Washington and suggested that he could withdraw annual support to Pakistan.
 The president said that the U.S. had "foolishly" given $33 billion in aid to Islamabad over the past 15 years and accused it of being a "safe haven to the terrorists."

-Pakistan is longtime but uneasy ally to Washington.
-Civilian and military chiefs there rejected the comments Tuesday as "completely incomprehensible" and the U.S. ambassador was summoned.
+Pakistan is a longtime but an uneasy ally to Washington.
+Civilian and military chiefs there rejected Trump's comments Tuesday as "completely incomprehensible," and the U.S. ambassador was summoned.

 "The real risk on that Trump-Pakistan debate is it exacerbates the situation because you know they are going ballistic about this," said Scott Lucas, a professor of American studies at the U.K.'s University of Birmingham.